sonatype-nexus-community/sonatype-platform-browser-extension/README.md

 [Advanced Legal Pack](https://help.sonatype.com/iqserver/product-information/add-on-packs/advanced-legal-pack-quickstart)

 -   [Extended Observed License Detections](https://help.sonatype.com/iqserver/configuring/advanced-legal-pack-extended-observed-license-detections) - When enabled, the browser extenstion shows the observed licenses detected for that component.

+## Caveats

+### PyPi Packages with No Source Distribution

+There are a few examples of projects published to PyPi (such as [mediapipe](https://pypi.org/project/mediapipe/)) that have not published a Source Distribution.

+By default, when the Sonatype Platform Browser Extension looks up data on PyPi packages, we default to looking up information based on it's Source Distribution - this has no consideration as to your Python Version or Architecture.

+When looking up data based on a Built Distribution, this can include the Python Version and/or Architecture, and this may not provide an accurate representation of the risks associated with your use of the Package if your Python Version and/or Architrecture differ from the first Build Distribution in the list.

 ## Development